-This vineyard became the core of their Cabernet Sauvignon for several years (managed at the time by Jim Barbour) producing a 100% estate Cabernet Sauvignon from 2006 through 2008 and grapes from the property were blended with other Cabernet Sauvignon vineyard sources in subsequent years.
+This hillside vineyard became the core of their Cabernet Sauvignon program for several years (managed at the time by Jim Barbour) producing a 100% estate Cabernet Sauvignon from 2006 through 2008 and grapes from the property were blended with other Cabernet Sauvignon vineyard sources in subsequent years.
 The final fruit harvested from this property was in 2010.
-The following year, the partners sold this property (now owned by QTR Wines) but continue to source fruit from other premium hillside Napa vineyards for their Cabernet Sauvignon from premiere vineyards primarily in the Oakville and Rutherford sub appellations.
+The following year, the partners sold the property (now owned by QTR Wines).
+Today Parallel no longer owns any vineyards in the Napa Valley, but rather sources their Cabernet Sauvignon from premiere vineyards primarily in the Oakville and Rutherford sub appellations.

 Philippe grew up in Bordeaux, earned his degree in Geology at the University of Bordeaux and later his Master’s degree in Agronomy and Enology.
 His first wine job was at Château Haut Brion in Bordeaux.
-His introduction to the Napa Valley came in 1991 as an intern with Christian Moueix, proprietor of Chateau Petrus in Bordeaux and Dominus in Napa Valley.
+His introduction to the Napa Valley came in 1991 as an intern with Christian Moueix, proprietor of Château Pétrus in Bordeaux and Dominus in Napa Valley.
 Philippe came to Dominus to study soils – then spent a few years as a traveling winemaker and ultimately settled in the Napa Valley in 1994.

 In what would become the start of a long and successful wine making career, his first two wine making / consulting jobs were in 1995 at Seavey Vineyards and at Lail Vineyards (both of whom he is still involved with today).
 He also began Atelier Melka in 1995, a wine consulting company specializing in creating limited production premium wines for a variety of well regarded brands – mostly based in the Napa Valley.
 Atelier in French means an artist’s studio or workroom (where specific skills are taught and passed down).
 But today he has plenty of help; Atelier Melka employs several accomplished winemakers.

-The 2014 Parallel Chardonnay is golden color in the glass and offers tantalizing aromatics – fruit forward on the bouquet with aromas of golden apple, honey suckle, creme brule and as the wine opens further, hints of almond.
+The 2014 Parallel Chardonnay is golden color in the glass and offers tantalizing aromatics – fruit forward on the bouquet with aromas of golden apple, honey suckle, crème brûlée and as the wine opens further, hints of almond.
 A sweetness also persists – perhaps brown sugar.
 The first word we wrote in our tasting notes as soon as we tried this wine was balance.
 This wine has it.
 It also features some weight but without being heavy – complemented by the intensity of fruit.
 Lingers cleanly with good acidity and a hint of dessert spice.

 Incidentally the first vintage of Chardonnay produced for Parallel was the first Chardonnay that Philippe made for any of his clients.